-2020 PAY RATIO
+2021 PAY RATIO

-As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act and Regulation S-K of the Exchange Act, we are providing the following information about the relationship of the 2020 annual total compensation of the principal executive officer and the median of the annual total compensation of our other employees, which we refer to as the pay ratio.
+As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act and Regulation S-K of the Exchange Act, we are providing the following information about the relationship of the 2022 annual total compensation of our principal executive officer Mr. Ducommun and the median of the annual total compensation of our other employees, which we refer to as the pay ratio.

 The Manager is responsible for managing Cannae's affairs pursuant to the Management Services Agreement.
-As of October 1, 2018, our employee population consisted of approximately 20,100 individuals working for Cannae.
+As of December 31, 2021 our employee population consisted of approximately 13,000 individuals working for Cannae.
 The vast majority of these employees are part-time restaurant employees.
 The median employee is a part-time server at our restaurants and was selected as described below.
-The Company's median employee compensation as calculated in the manner described below was \$8,761.
-The Company paid our Chief Executive Officer, Mr. Massey \$1 in compensation in fiscal year 2020.
-As a result, the CEO to median employee pay ratio required to be disclosed under Item 402(u) of Regulation S-K is not applicable.
+The Company's median employee compensation as calculated in the manner described below was \$10,535.
+The Company paid our principal executive officer \$2,028,114 in compensation in fiscal year 2021.
+As a result, the ratio for 2021 was 192.5.